stevedonovan/gentle-intro/src/3-filesystem.md

 You can be forgiven for feeling 'error fatigue' at this point.
 But please note that the _errors always existed_ - it's not that Rust is inventing new ones.
-It's just trying its darnedest to make it hard for you to ignore them.
-Any call to an operating system may fail, but C makes getting errors awkward.
-You check the return code, and if it's not zero you then have to inspect `errno` to find out what the actual error was.
+It's just trying hard to make it impossible for you to ignore them.
+Any operating system call may fail.
-Quite apart from memory safety, this makes robust C programming harder than most C programmers think!

 Languages like Java and Python throw exceptions; languages like Go and Lua return two values, where the first is the result and the second is the error: like Rust it is